AdobeDocs/experience-manager-forms-cloud-service.en/help/integrate-aem-forms-with-adobe-analytics.md

 ## Limitations {#limitations}

 * Adobe Analytics can track form metrics only for authenticated users.

+## Add AEM Forms and Adobe Analytics integration specific rules to Dispatcher {#forms-specific-rules-to-dispatcher}

+Add AEM Forms and Adobe Analytics integration specific rules to filter the traffic that is sent to the backend.

+Perform the following steps to add AEM Forms and Adobe Analytics integration specific rules to Dispatcher for Experience Manager Forms as a Cloud Service:

+1. Open your AEM Project and navigate to `\src\conf.dispatcher.d\filters`.
+1. Open `filters.any` file for editing and add the following rule at the end of the file:

+     ```json
+     /00XX { /type "allow" /path "/content/forms/af/*" /method "POST" /selectors '(analyticsconfigparser)' /extension '(jsp|json)' }
+     ```

+1. Save and close your file.
+1. Compile and deploy the project to your [!DNL AEM Forms] as a Cloud Service environment.